Isometric actions on Lp-spaces: dependence on the value of p: Formal coboundaries

 \section{Formal coboundaries}

 By the Banach-Lamperti theorem, an action by linear isometries on $L_p(X,\mu)$ ($p \neq 2$) comes from a non-singular action on $(X,\mu)$ and a cocyle with values in $\T$, and in particular it corresponds to an action by linear isometries on $L_q(X,\mu)$ for every other $q$.
 However, in the proof of Theorem \ref{thm:main}, the linear part of the action $\beta$ on $L_q$ is very different from the linear part of the original action $\alpha$.
 It is natural to wonder when the same linear part can be chosen.
-The purpose of this section is to investigate this question; the main result is a variant of \cite{MR3590529,lavyOlivier}.
+The purpose of this section is to investigate this question; the main result shows that this is the case when the translation part is a formal coboundary.
+This is a variant of \cite{MR3590529,lavyOlivier}.

 In this section, we will sometimes change the $\sigma$-algebra.
 To fix notation we consider a standard measure space $(X,\mu)$ with $\sigma$-algebra $\cA$.